 \section{Realization of small Pisot numbers in the Dynamical Spectrum}

-A Pisot number is an algebraic integer $>1$ whose all Galois conjugates have modulus $<1$.
-The smallest Pisot number $p_1 \approx 1.3247$ is the largest real root of $t^3-t-1$, and the smallest accumulation point in Pisot numbers is the golden ratio $\phi=(1+\sqrt{5})/2 \approx 1.6180$ which is the largest real root of $t^2-t-1$.
-Thus, the golden ratio $\phi$ is also a Pisot number.
+A Pisot number is an algebraic integer greater than $1$ whose Galois conjugates all have a modulus less than $1$.
+The smallest Pisot number, $p_1 \approx 1.3247$, is the largest real root of the polynomial $t^3-t-1$.The smallest accumulation point of Pisot numbers is the golden ratio $\phi=(1+\sqrt{5})/2 \approx 1.6180$, which is the largest real root of $t^2-t-1$.
+Therefore, the golden ratio $\phi$ is also a Pisot number.

 All Pisot numbers smaller than the golden ratio are listed in \cite{Pisot:1955}.
-Let us define
+Let us define the following functions: